-To see this tree you will have to go to the New York Museum of Natural History, a must on your trip.
-Here is the post Natural History Museum of New York so you can go fully prepared for this visit.
+To see this tree you will have to go to the Museum of Natural History in New York, a must on your trip.
+Here is the post Natural History Museum of New York so you can be fully prepared for this visit.

 Where is it located...
-Museum of Natural History, at 200 Central Park West.
+Natural History Museum, 200 Central Park West.

 4. Bryant Park Christmas Tree

-The Bryant Park Christmas tree is another of the most popular trees in New York City with more than 30,000 lights and 3,500 Christmas balls.
+The Bryant Park Christmas tree is another of New York City's most popular trees with more than 30,000 lights and 3,500 Christmas balls.
 In addition, the environment in which it is located between skyscrapers makes it even more special.

-Another great attraction of this park is its beautiful skating rink, where you can glide over the ice and travel to your childhood for a while.
-You'll feel like in a movie!
+Another great attraction of this park is its beautiful ice skating rink, where you can slide on the ice and travel to your childhood for a while.
+You will feel like in a movie!

 Where is it located...
-It is located around The Rink, Bryant Park's ice skating rink.
+It is located around The Rink, the ice skating rink of Bryant Park.

 5. Wall Street Christmas Tree